TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/datastructures.rst

    >>> 'jack' not in tel
    False

-The :func:`dict` constructor builds dictionaries directly from sequences of key-value pairs::
+The :func:`dict` constructor builds dictionaries directly kutoka sequences of key-value pairs::

    >>> dict([('sape', 4139), ('guido', 4127), ('jack', 4098)])
    {'sape': 4139, 'guido': 4127, 'jack': 4098}

-In addition, dict comprehensions can be used to create dictionaries from arbitrary key and value expressions::
+In addition, dict comprehensions can be used to create dictionaries kutoka arbitrary key and value expressions::

    >>> {x: x**2 for x in (2, 4, 6)}